gxespino/Blog-2019/about.md

 <h3>How I work</h3>
 <p>I enjoy leveling up developers around me and enjoy pair programming both in person and remotely.</p>

-<p>When possible, I am proponent of TDD, SRP, object oriented and domain driven design.
+<p>Most of the time, I'm a proponent of TDD, SRP, object oriented and domain driven design.
 I enjoy design patterns and code abstractions but have come to learn the value of pragmatism through the years, often switching to 'Get Shit Done' mode when the situation warrants it.</p>

 <p>Most days I strive to be a git commit perfectionist.
 I work to elevate documentation and git standards on every team I'm on.</p>